Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items

-In order to learn robust item representations from the item-item graph, we need to force the model to learn representations that are invariant to structural perturbations, which simulate potential noise in the item-item associations.
-To this end, we propose a self-supervised learning objective aimed at denoising and enhancing the robustness of item representations.
-We utilize graph-level dropout~\cite{wu2021self}, a type of structural perturbation where a fraction of edges (representing user behaviors) in the item-item graph are randomly removed to create an alternative view of the graph.
-This perturbed graph is denoted as $\mathcal{G}' = (\mathcal{V}, \mathcal{E}')$.
-We apply the same meta-path encoder in~\cref{sec:meta-path} and compute the alternative item representations $\vp_i'$.
+To learn robust representations under noisy behavior supervision, we enforce invariance to structural perturbations that simulate potential noise in item-item associations.
+To this end, we propose a self-supervised objective for denoising and robustness enhancement.
+We utilize edge dropout~\cite{wu2021self} by randomly removing a fraction of behavior edges to form a perturbed view $\mathcal{G}'$.
+We denote the perturbed graph as $\mathcal{G}' = (\mathcal{V}, \mathcal{E}'^{s}, \mathcal{E}'^{c})$.
+Applying the same meta-path encoder yields alternative embeddings $\vp_i'=\{\vp_i^{s'},\vp_i^{c'}\}$.

-We treat different views of the same node as positive pairs (\eg, $\vp_i$ and $\vp_i'$) and views of different nodes as negative pairs.
+We treat two views of the same item as a positive pair (\eg $\vp_i^s$ and $\vp_i^{s'}$) and views of different items as negatives.
 To enhance the robustness of item representations, we minimize the contrastive loss between the positive and negative pairs.
-Specifically, we adopt the InfoNCE~\cite{infonce} as our self-supervised learning objective:
+Specifically, we optimize an InfoNCE~\cite{infonce} objective with in-batch negatives:

 where $s$ is the cosine similarity function, and $\tau$ is the temperature parameter.
-We will discuss the optimization in~\cref{sec:multi_task}.
+We will discuss the optimization in~\Cref{sec:multi_task}.
 We use InfoNCE to enforce consistency between original and perturbed graph views while keeping different item representations distinguishable through in-batch negatives, matching our goal of denoising behavior-based representations without additional labels.